WinterSnowfall/wookiee_unicaster/README.md

 ### Does every UDP-based Direct IP multiplayer game out there work?

 In theory, yes, however there are some limitations.
 Some games require a direct line of sight between all peers joining a game and will not work with more than one remote peer in this case.
 Sadly, you will still need to use a VPN for anything other than 1 vs 1 matches in those games.
-Other games that structure their mutiplayer code on a client-server model will work with the maximum number of possible players, as advertized by the game.
+Other games that structure their multiplayer code on a client-server model will work with the maximum number of possible players, as advertised by the game.

 To be more specific, based on the game list above, here is how things stand:
 * Supreme Commander -> **2 players only** (1 remote peer)
 * Supreme Commander - Forged Alliance -> **2 players only** (1 remote peer)
 * Divinity Original Sin - Enhanced Edition -> the game only supports **2 players** anyway
-* Anno 1701 -> **4 players** (as advertized by the game)
+* Anno 1701 -> **4 players** (as advertised by the game)
-* Anno 1701 - The Sunken Dragon -> **4 players** (as advertized by the game)
+* Anno 1701 - The Sunken Dragon -> **4 players** (as advertised by the game)
 * Civilization IV (& Addons, including "Colonization") -> **2 players only** (1 remote peer)

 ### OK, but how do I get access to a public IP?
 It's not like they grow on trees, you know...